120 or 240 Liter Trash Bin? How to Find the Right Size

 In 2024, 13.1 million tons of household waste were generated in Germany, which is about 187 kilograms per person (Destatis, 2025).
 Spread over 26 collections per year (biweekly rhythm), you need to accommodate about 7 kilograms of residual waste per person per collection.
 Sounds little.
 In reality, residual waste is light and bulky, not heavy.
 It fills volume, not weight.

 Practical tip from Leonding: In our showroom, we place 120- and 240-liter bins physically side by side.
-Nine out of ten customers who originally say "240 is definitely too big" decide on the larger option after seeing them.
+Nine out of ten customers who initially say "240 is definitely too big" decide on the larger option after seeing them.
 The height difference of about 7 cm looks more dramatic in pictures than in person.

-How big are 120-liter garbage bin boxes really?
+How big are 120-liter garbage bins really?

 How big are 240-liter garbage bins?